bieriluk/cma_project_proposal_group13/Readme.md

 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->

 **Improved Transport Mode Detection**

-1. Noise reduction
+*1. Noise reduction*
-2. Segmentation
+The tracking data from the pool of POSMO app data is combined, cleaned, outliers are removed and the data is resampled to have a consistent timelag between points.
+The parameters for these steps are derived from repeated Explorative Data Analysis by Visialization and descriptive statistics.
-3. Features extraction
+*2. Segmentation*
-4. Unsupervised algorithm
+*3. Features extraction*
-5. spatial Multi-Criteria Decision Analysis (sMCDA)
+*4. Unsupervised algorithm*
-6. Supervised learning algorithms
+*5. spatial Multi-Criteria Decision Analysis (sMCDA)* *6.
+Supervised learning algorithms*

 **Punctuality Evaluation of public transport**
-7.
+*7. *

 ## R concepts
 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->